agb32/cosmadoc/docs/source/gpu.md

 ## Project codes

-To use the GPUs, please sign up to the following project codes in SAFE:
+To use the GPUs, you must either be part of a DiRAC project with a current allocation on the system, or sign up to the following project codes in [SAFE](https://safe.epcc.ed.ac.uk/dirac) as part of the hardware lab:

 - do015: dine2 partition
 - do016: NVIDIA Grace Hopper GPUs, H100, cosma8-shm partition
 - do017: Intel GPUs (currently dead)
 - do018: AMD GPUs

+DiRAC allocated projects will have higher priority.

 ## GPU stats

 | GPU | FP64 TFLOPS | RAM/GB | Memory bandwidth/GB/s |